OmniBTC/PSC/pallets/assets-bridge/README.md

   - `set_admin`: set new the admin of `AssetsBridge`.
   - `force_unregister`: force unbond substrate assets and erc20 contract address.

+In the production environment, the admin of assets-bridge must audits whether the erc20 contract implements `IAssetsBridge` interface and whether it has the `AssetsBridgeAdmin` modifier.

 ## Work Flow

 - (1) bond `Assets(wasm)` and `Tokens(evm)`: admin call `register`.